ErBipluv021/Time-Table-Generation/README.md

 python3 ui_controller.py
 ```
 after running this command, give the inputs to the user interface, or you can create a JSON file, and load it to the user interface.
-The software will generate the time table in docx format.
+The software will generate the time table in csv format.